fimbault/awesome_infosec/README.md

 - ANSSI, *Ebios risk manager*, 2019, Available at https://www.ssi.gouv.fr/en/guide/ebios-risk-manager-the-method/ <br>
   The method used by the French cyber agency to manage cyber risks.
-- W. Dougherty, P. Curry, *Includes no dirt", Omada, 2019, Available at https://www.omadahealth.com/news/includes-no-dirt-a-practical-threat-modeling-approach-for-digital-healthcare-and-beyond <br>
+- W. Dougherty, P. Curry, *Includes no dirt*, Omada, 2019, Available at https://www.omadahealth.com/news/includes-no-dirt-a-practical-threat-modeling-approach-for-digital-healthcare-and-beyond <br>
   A new framework to threat model your applications, for security and privacy.
 Designed for healthcare but applicable in a variety of scenarios (just need to change the C = Clinical Error => I suggest C = Correct application of business standards).
 See also the work of A. Shostack.
-- MITRE, *The att&ck framework", Available at https://attack.mitre.org/ <br>
+- MITRE, *The att&ck framework*, Available at https://attack.mitre.org/ <br>
   A knowledge base on the various attacks (the kill chain).

 ## Web resources